- Why Choose Michigan Sociology?

 - Recent Graduates and Placements

 - Graduate Students on the Job Market

 - New Student Information

 - Grad Life in Ann Arbor

-The interdisciplinary and intellectual breadth of Michigan sociology creates employment opportunities for our PhDs across the academia and beyond.
-Our PhDs work not only in sociology departments, but in business schools, public policy schools, social work, and law schools.
+The interdisciplinary and intellectual breadth of Michigan sociology creates employment opportunities for our PhDs across academia and beyond.
+Our PhDs work not only in sociology departments, but in business, public policy, social work, and law schools.
 A number of our graduates have launched careers working for government agencies, non-profit organizations, or the private sector.
 The international focus of our department also positions our PhDs to work in both academic and non-academic positions around the globe.

 Some of the Different Paths Taken by Our Alumni

 Sociology Departments at Research Institutions

 For more insight into the activity and culture of graduate programs here at the University of Michigan, please visit the Doctoral Program Statistics site.
 To view statistical summaries of specific programs (Sociology, Public Policy & Sociology, or Social Work & Sociology), click the dropdown menu at the top of the page and select the program you are interested in.
 The data and variables were selected to offer a more accurate and helpful picture than those provided by external sources.